I start all my meetings, coaching calls, and facilitations with celebrations. It is just good neuroscience.

 Level 2 – Event Focused

-Event focused celebrators are able to take time and enjoy the big moments in life.
-We will have dinner with friends on a birthday or after a major success.
+Event-focused celebrators can take time and enjoy the big moments in life.
+We will have dinner with friends on a birthday or after a major success, but other than that “Let’s not get carried away.”
 We notice and appreciate these major life events.

 Level 3 – Detailed